|

 fried mermaid.
 Did you know that in Japan

-they eat mermaid?
+they eat mermaids?

 The